yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_cluster.md

 - `permission` (Block Set) Set of permissions granted to the user. (see [below for nested schema](#nestedblock--user--permission))
 - `settings` (Map of String) Map of user settings.
 [Full description](https://yandex.cloud/docs/managed-postgresql/api-ref/grpc/Cluster/create#yandex.cloud.mdb.postgresql.v1.UserSettings).

 * `default_transaction_isolation` - defines the default isolation level to be set for all new SQL transactions.
-One of:  - 0: `unspecified`
+One of:
   - 1: `read uncommitted`
   - 2: `read committed`
   - 3: `repeatable read`
   - 4: `serializable`

-* `lock_timeout` - The maximum time (in milliseconds) for any statement to wait for acquiring a lock on an table, index, row or other database object (default 0)
+* `lock_timeout` - The maximum time (in milliseconds) for any statement to wait for acquiring a lock on an table, index, row or other database object (default 0).

-* `log_min_duration_statement` - This setting controls logging of the duration of statements. (default -1 disables logging of the duration of statements.)
+* `log_min_duration_statement` - This setting controls logging of the duration of statements.
+Default -1 disables logging of the duration of statements.

 * `synchronous_commit` - This setting defines whether DBMS will commit transaction in a synchronous way.
 One of:
-  - 0: `unspecified`
   - 1: `on`
   - 2: `off`
   - 3: `local`